Questions

 In past therapies I felt we just talked, what do you do?

 In my counseling sessions, I offer a combination of teaching and coaching techniques to help my clients manage stress and anxiety effectively.
-Through a mind-body-relationship perspective, I provide guidance on regulating the nervous system and mindfulness techniques to address the body's state of overdrive.
+Through a mind-body-relationship perspective, I guide regulating the nervous system and mindfulness techniques to address the body's state of overdrive.
 For those interested, I also offer structured sessions to impart knowledge and set weekly goals based on their individual needs.
 I believe in asking insightful questions that require action, which enables clients to engage in their own insightful thinking and facilitates forward-moving progress.

-5 What populations do you work with?
+What populations do you work with?

 I provide individual counseling services aimed at addressing a range of concerns, including but not limited to, reducing stress and anxiety, postpartum, attachment parenting, managing feelings of being overwhelmed, reducing critical thoughts, improving self-esteem, addressing body image concerns, and managing emotions that contribute to disordered eating patterns.
 In addition, I also offer mindfulness coaching via health coaching for individuals seeking support with mild to moderate issues related to their eating cycle and overall wellness.